STORIES OF MOVEMENT

 The ‘Stories of Movement’ project began in 2018 with the idea of building community engagement across Highland, in a way that allowed different groups, services and individuals to come together from across the region.
 From this, the Stories of Movement project grew into a winter festival.
 In December 2018 we had our first Stories of Movement event which was a Civic Reception at Inverness Town House.
 The reception involved wonderful performances and presentations as a way to show the diverse ways in which we embody and express our story of movement.
 We then hosted a film screening at Eden Court Theatre and Cinema where audience members were shown two films and then invited to ask questions and discuss the themes from the films.
 Finally, in February 2019 we opened the Stories of Movement Exhibition at Inverness Museum and Art Gallery (IMAG).

 ‘Story of Movement’ was created with an aim to encourage the wider community to think in new ways about migration.
 The exhibition offers people an opportunity to reflect on the many and varied ways in which movement occurs and that, fundamentally, everyone has a story of movement.

 The HiMRA team would like to thank BEMIS and the Rotary Club for kindly funding our winter festival and making it all possible.
 We would also like to say thank you to the exhibition participants, Teya Jane Bawden and Mike Webster from Eden Court Engagement Team, Highland Print Studio and Alison Parfitt, Curator at Inverness Museum and Art Gallery, for their amazing enthusiasm and contributions that made this exhibition possible.

 Below is a gallery of every submission we have received for the Stories of Movement project.
 This is an ever growing collection that we want you to be a part of.
-To share your story please see the ‘Call for Submission’ information following the gallery or come to our Stories of Movement workshop on February 27th at 12:00 - 14:00 at the IMAG Room for Discovery.
+To share your story please see the ‘Call for Submission’ information following the gallery.

 The Stories of Movement exhibition will be on display from February 6th until March 16th at Inverness Museum and Art Gallery from here HiMRA will take the Stories of Movement exhibition on tour around the Highlands and islands.